nden/jwst/docs/getting_started/faq.rst

 Can I create my own pipeline? # note to reviewer, is this answer right?
 -----------------------------

-Sort of.
-While you can't define a new Pipeline class, you can define, configure, and string together Step classes in succession to effectivley create your own pipeline.
+While you can't define a new Pipeline class, you can define, configure, and string together Step classes in succession to effectivley create your own pipeline consisting of the combination and order of steps you choose.

 What are the dependency packages of `jwst`?